Israel, The West Bank and Gaza Travel Warning

 The Government of Israel has had a long-standing policy of issuing gas masks to its citizens and, starting in 2010, it began issuing replacement masks.
 It stopped this distribution process in early 2014 in response to regional events.
 Visitors and foreign residents in Israel are not issued masks and must individually procure them, if desired.
 The U.S. Embassy and Consulate General do not provide gas masks for persons who are not U.S. government employees or their dependents.
 For further emergency preparedness guidance, please visit the website of the Government of Israel's Home Front Command, which provides information on how to choose a secure space in a home or apartment, as well as a list of the types of protective kits (gas masks) issued by the Government of Israel to its citizens.

 The Department of State recommends against travel to areas of Israel in the vicinity of the Gaza Strip.
-Travelers should be aware of the risks presented by the current military conflict between Hamas and Israel.
-On July 17, 2014 Israel announced the commencement of ground operations in Gaza.
+Travelers should be aware of the risks presented by the potential for military conflict between Hamas and Israel.
+In July 2014, Israel conducted ground operations in Gaza.
 Travelers in the regions immediately bordering Gaza may encounter small arms fire, anti-tank weapons, rockets, and mortars launched from inside Gaza toward Israeli cities and towns.
 These attacks can come with little or no warning.
 Visitors to these areas should remain aware of their surroundings and of the location of bomb shelters and should take note of announcements and guidance provided by the Home Front Command.

 Travelers should also be aware of the heightened state of alert maintained by Israeli authorities along Israel's border with Egypt.
 There have been cross-border incidents from Egypt, including rocket attacks and ground incursions, such as an attack that took place in August 2013 and one on January 20, 2014.
 Rockets were fired from Sinai in the direction of Eilat on July 15, 2014.

 Rocket attacks into Israel from Lebanon have occurred without warning along the Israeli-Lebanese border.
 Tensions have increased along portions of the Disengagement Zone with Syria in the Golan Heights as a result of the internal conflict occurring in Syria.
 Sporadic gunfire has occurred along the border region.
 There have been several incidents of mortar shells and light arms fire impacting on the Israeli-controlled side of the zone as a result of spillover from the fighting in Syria.
 Travelers should be aware that cross-border gunfire can occur without warning.
 Furthermore, there are active land mines in areas of the Golan Heights, so visitors should walk only on established roads or trails.
 The Syrian conflict is sporadic and unpredictable.
-U.S. government personnel must notify the Embassy's Regional Security Office in advance if they plan to visit the Golan Heights and are prohibited from traveling east of Rt.
-98 in the Golan Heights.
+U.S. government personnel who wish to travel east of Route 90 require advance approval.
+In addition, personal travel for U.S. government officials is not permitted east of the Jordan River or east of Route 92 in the Golan area, although Route 92 itself is permitted with advance approval.

 The West Bank

 The Department of State urges U.S. citizens to exercise caution when traveling to the West Bank.
+In June 2014, three Israeli teenagers, including a dual U.S. citizen, were kidnapped and murdered after attempting to hitchhike near Hebron.
 Demonstrations and violent incidents can occur without warning, and vehicles are regularly targeted by rocks, Molotov cocktails, and gunfire on West Bank roads.
 U.S citizens have been killed in such attacks.
 There have also been an increasing number of violent incidents involving Israeli settlers and Palestinian villagers in the corridor stretching from Ramallah to Nablus, including attacks by Israeli settlers on Palestinian villages in which U.S. citizens have suffered injury or property damage, and attacks by Palestinians on settlements.
 U.S. citizens can be caught in the middle of potentially dangerous situations, and some U.S. citizens involved in political demonstrations in the West Bank have sustained serious injuries.
-The Department of State recommends that U.S. citizens, for their own safety, avoid all demonstrations.
+The Department of State recommends that U.S. citizens avoid all demonstrations for their own safety.
 During periods of unrest, the Israeli Government may restrict access to the West Bank, and some areas may be placed under curfew.
 All persons in areas under curfew should remain indoors to avoid arrest or injury.
 Security conditions in the West Bank may hinder the ability of consular staff to offer timely assistance to U.S. citizens.

 Personal travel in the West Bank by U.S. government personnel and their families is permitted to the towns of Bethlehem and Jericho and on Routes 1, 443, and 90.
-Personal travel is also permitted to Qumran off Route 90 by the Dead Sea, as are stops at roadside facilities along Routes 1 and 90.
+The Rachel’s Tomb checkpoint between Jerusalem and Bethlehem has recently seen an increase in public demonstrations, which have the potential to become violent.
+U.S. government officials may also engage in personal travel to Qumran off Route 90 by the Dead Sea and to the Allenby Bridge crossing to Jordan, as well as stops at roadside facilities along Routes 1 and 90.
 All other personal travel by U.S. government personnel in the West Bank is prohibited.
 U.S. government personnel routinely travel to the West Bank for official business, but do so with special security arrangements.

 The Gaza Strip

 The Department of State strongly urges U.S. citizens to avoid all travel to the Gaza Strip, which is under the control of Hamas, a foreign terrorist organization.
 U.S. citizens in Gaza are advised to depart immediately.
 The security environment within Gaza, including its border with Egypt and its seacoast, is dangerous and volatile.
 Exchanges of fire between the Israel Defense Forces and militant groups in Gaza take place regularly, and civilians have been caught in the crossfire in the past.
-Although the Rafah crossing between Gaza and Egypt normally allows for some passenger travel, prior coordination with local authorities -- which could take days or weeks to process -- is generally required, and crossing points may be closed for days or weeks.
+Although the Rafah crossing between Gaza and Egypt normally allows for some passenger travel, prior coordination with local authorities - which could take days or weeks to process - may be required, and crossing points may be closed for days or weeks.
 Travelers who enter the Gaza Strip through the Rafah crossing must also exit through the Rafah crossing, and those entering the Gaza Strip may not be able to depart at a time of their choosing.
 Many U.S. citizens have been unable to exit Gaza or faced lengthy delays in doing so.
 Furthermore, the schedule and requirements for exiting through the Rafah crossing are unpredictable and can involve significant expense.
 Because U.S. citizen employees of the U.S. government are not allowed to enter the Gaza Strip or have contact with Hamas, the ability of consular staff to offer timely assistance to U.S. citizens, including assistance departing Gaza, is extremely limited.
+The Consulate General and Embassy do not generally assist U.S. citizens to exit Gaza via the Erez crossing to Israel.
+U.S. citizens who choose to travel to Gaza cannot rely on the U.S. government to assist them in departing Gaza.

 Some U.S. citizens holding Israeli nationality, possessing a Palestinian identity card, or who are of Arab or Muslim origin have experienced significant difficulties in entering or exiting Israel or the West Bank.
 U.S. citizens planning to travel to Israel, the West Bank, or Gaza should consult the detailed information concerning entry and exit difficulties in the Country Specific Information.